Book One of the Heritage Series:

 Harry sat there for a moment.
 "So, what does this actually mean?"

-Sirius nodded.
+Sirius nodded and smiled evilly.
 "That's right.
-As I have said, the laws are old and, for the ancient laws to be rewritten, all of the Ancient Houses must vote for the change and, since four of them are no longer on the Wizengamot, not including us, they cannot be rewritten.
-Your trial will be in front of the Wizengamot, Fudge will not be able to resist the opportunity to try and humiliate you.
-But, as Head of House Potter, you have quite the advantage and the best part is that he will not be expecting it at all."
+As I have said, the laws are old, and for the ancient laws to be rewritten, all of the Ancient Houses must vote for the change and, since four of them are no longer on the Wizengamot, not including us, they cannot be rewritten.
+You should have a small hearing in the DMLE, but I would bet the Black fortune that Fudge will pull you in front of the entire Wizengamot.
+He will not be able to resist the opportunity to try and humiliate you.
+But, as Head of House Potter, you have quite the advantage, and the best part is that he and no one else will be expecting it at all."

-Harry couldn't believe that he had never been told this information; he had never really heard anything more than hints of that side of the community.
-He was well aware that there was a high level of the community, but he had always assumed the upper class were just the Purebloods.
-He stifled a yawn, all this thinking had worn him out.
+Harry couldn't believe that he had never been told this information.
+He had never even heard anything more than hints of that side of the community.
+He was well aware that there was a high level of the community, but he had always assumed the upper class was just Purebloods.
+He stifled a yawn, thinking that all this new information had worn him out.

-Harry nodded; he found it kind of amusing to think that he was now keeping things from them after a month of them doing it to him.
+Harry nodded, thinking it kind of amusing to think that he was now keeping things from them after a month of them doing it to him.
 "It's fine, Sirius."

-Sirius smiled at him, "Now I think it's time you were in bed."
-He led him to the door opposite to his, which had a name plate:
+Sirius smiled at him.
+"Now, I think it's time you were in bed."
+He led him to the door opposite to his, which had a name plate that read:

 Do not enter

 The room was slightly smaller than Sirius', but the décor was the same.
 This room was decorated with silver wallpaper and had a thick cream carpet, and the bed was made with a reddish brown spread that looked inviting.
 On the head board was a crest he didn't recognise and at the foot of the bed was the same crest.